Why I Created This Blog

 The Benefits of Open Source Blogging

-One of the most compelling advantages of this setup is that it’s completely free to host and deploy:
+One of the most compelling advantages of this setup is that it’s completely free to host and deploy.
+The entire blog runs with zero monthly costs while still providing a fast, reliable experience for readers:

 - GitHub Pages: Free hosting for static sites